-- Access the Test Request Form ("TRF") created by the materials suppliers or manufacturers in the PUMA RSL Database, and create a sample submission in the system to upload test results - Select correct test package and ensure all testing items are completed according to PUMA RSL Matrix - Contact the suppliers when information in the RSL Database is incomplete or uncertain. - Contact the suppliers when the submitted samples are insufficient to complete all testing or are unsatisfactory (e.g. damaged, stained, etc.) - Enter test results into the system and upload a test report (PDF) to complete the submission
+- Access the Test Request Form (TRF) in the PUMA RSL Database, and create a sample submission in the system to upload test results - Select correct test package and ensure all testing items are completed according to PUMA RSL Matrix - Contact the suppliers when information in the RSL Database is incomplete or uncertain - Contact the suppliers when the submitted samples are insufficient to complete all testing or are unsatisfactory (e.g. damaged, stained, etc.) - Enter test results into the system and upload a test report (PDF) to complete the submission